 The cut and dry version of this is if you or your firefighters life is in danger- even if it’s just a weird comment about suicide or ‘why was I ever born’ type thing.

 Other times you might want to get involved are when your Firefighter isn’t seeking help and it’s been a long enough time that it’s really impacting their health.
 Only you would know how long that time would be.
 The professionals recommend behavior that lasts longer than 30 days.

 ➡️➡️➡️➡️ But if you feel like it’s a real problem, don’t wait 30 days to get help.

 Things like reckless behavior, excessive drinking or drug abuse, a lack of sleep that causes personality change or poor decision making.

 Basically, you need to get help ASAP if you question wether your firefighter can make good decisions while they are impaired from drinking or lack of sleep or emotions that are going haywire.
-We talk more about this inside the Save your Firefighter Course– PTSD can show up as a lot of different things.
+We talk more about this – PTSD can show up as a lot of different things.

 Remember, an ounce of prevention is worth a pound of cure.

 And many firefighters consider PTSD a form of career suicide, so they may need some encouragement from you to seek help.

 This is by no means exhaustive.
 This is just the basics.
 And I am not a mental health professional so if you need help, please seek it!